hoanglocla9/laloc2496.github.io/_posts/2020-11-25-part-1-basic-concepts.md

 **c.
 Properties of Poisson process:**

 In this section, we will list some typical properties of Poisson process.
 Let random process $\{N_{t}\}_{(t\geq0)}$ is a Poisson process, we have:\
 Independence increments: This property states that when we compute the number of arrivals from time $s$, we don't need to care about the number of arrivals that happen before that.
 In other words, the number of arrivals between time $s and $t$ only depends on the trials in this time interval and is therefore independent of the arrivals before time $s$.
-Formally, we have:
+Formally, we have:\
 $$
-\begin{aligned}
 N_{t} − N_{s} ⊥⊥ \{N_{r}\}_{(r \leq s)} \text{, for } t \geq s
-\end{aligned}
-$$
+$$\
 Stationary increments: The second property a little bit seems like a time-shift invariant.
 In particular, it states that N_{t-s} has the same distribution as N_{t} - N_{s}.
 $$
-\begin{aligned}
 N_{t} − N_{s} \sim Pois(λ(t − s)) \text{, for } t \geq s
-\end{aligned}
 $$
 From the above properties, we can say a Poisson process is a strict-sense stationary random process.